 The whistle blast of an Australia Rules Football umpire is distinctive and has a particular sound.
 It is very different to the sound of a rugby, soccer or other whistle.
 As a result, it's important you always have the correct whistle.
 The Acme Thunderer (available where you purchase your uniform or alternatively at sports shops such as Rebel Sport) is the official whistle used in all Australian football matches and it is the only one that has the distinctive sound that we all associate with footy.

 First year umpires are provided a whistle as part of their start up package, however for a career in umpiring it's recommended you have a spare whistle (and carry it tucked in your shorts while umpiring) just in case your primary whistle fails.

 An umpire wears a wristband for two reasons: one, to wipe sweat off the brow; two, to distinguish the raised arm of the umpire to the timekeepers (so that the timekeeper can see it is an umpire and not a player raising their arm).
-Wristbands only need to be white and can be purchased from your selected training venue or alternatively they can most easily be found in the "tennis" section at sports stores (such as Rebel Sport).
+Wristbands can be white or green to match your shirt, and can be purchased at sport stores such as Rebel Sport.

 At a minimum you only need one wristband; however, most people wear two.

 Umpiring football involves lots of running, so making sure you have good footwear is important.
 The average field umpire can clock up 10 to 15km per senior match and boundary umpires up to 20km.
 It's important that you purchase good quality footwear and look after it.
 Importantly though, make sure your chosen footwear is predominantly white and avoid fluoro or dark colours.

 Asics, Brooks, Mizuno, Nike and Adidas are among the most common runners worn by umpires.